Your data: Council Tax

 Aberdeen City Council

 How long do we keep your information for

 We currently keep your information without limit of time where you are, or have been, liable for Council Tax in Aberdeen City.
 We have a project underway to implement deletion of Council Tax information that we hold about you where your Council Tax has been paid in full and your information is older than the current financial year plus six years.
-The full range of circumstances where we will keep or delete information is being decided as part of this project and will be detailed here.
-We expect to have implemented deletion of personal data in our Council Tax systems by September 2018.
+The full range of circumstances where we will keep or delete information is being decided as part of this work and will be detailed here on completion of the project.

 You’ve got legal rights about the way the Council handles and uses your data, which include the right to ask for a copy of it.
 Please email the Council’s Data Protection Officer on DataProtectionOfficer@aberdeencity.gov.uk or write to:

 Legal and Democratic Services